Famed Tiffany jewelry designer Elsa Peretti dead at age 80

 “Elsa was not only a designer but a way of life,” Tiffany said in a statement Friday.
 “Elsa explored nature with the acumen of a scientist and the vision of a sculptor.”

-Born in Florence, Italy, to wealthy, conservative parents and educated in Rome and Switzerland, Peretti moved to Barcelona in her 20s and began working as a model, where she tapped into a community of artists that included Salvador Dali, according to an August profile in the Wall Street Journal Magazine.
+Born in Florence, Italy, to wealthy, conservative parents and educated in Rome and Switzerland, Peretti moved to Barcelona in her 20s and began working as a model, where she tapped into a community of artists that included Salvador Dali, according to an August profile in The Wall Street Journal’s magazine.
 A short time later, she decamped for New York and started modeling for Halston and other top designers, jumping into the art and fashion jet set.
 It’s then she began to make jewelry, tapping the designers she worked for to incorporate her pieces.

 It was Halston, a close friend, who introduced her to the highest echelons at Tiffany, an exclusive collaboration that lasted throughout her career.